Tag

 The tools above are all purpose-built for image and photo editing.
 But some of the biggest names in AI image generation are able to use AI to do photo editing, too.
 Here are some examples:

-With Midjourney, you can out (automatically creating more image content), zoom out while adding an additional prompt, or pan (expand your image in a certain direction).
+With Midjourney, you can zoom out (automatically creating more image content), zoom out while adding an additional prompt, or pan (expand your image in a certain direction).

 With Stable Diffusion (through the DreamStudio app), you can also do inpainting and outpainting—but honestly, you’re better off using DALL·E 2, which feels a bit more cohesive in its editing options.